facebook/flow/website/en/docs/strict/index.md

 Also recommended, but optional as it may be too noisy in some codebases:
 `sketchy-null`

-We recommend you enable all your desired rules from the beginning, then adopt Flow Strict file-by-file.
+We recommend to enable all your desired rules from the beginning, then adopt Flow Strict file-by-file.
 This works better than enabling a single rule, adding `@flow strict` to many files, and then adding more rules to the config.

 ### Adoption <a class="toc" id="toc-adoption" href="#toc-adoption"></a>
 Add `@flow strict` to a file and fix all errors that appear.
 Because Flow Strict requires dependencies to also be strict (if the `nonstrict-import` rule is enabled), start at the leaves of the dependency tree and work up from there.
 Do not add `$FlowFixMe` to suppress the new errors as they appear; just add `@flow strict` once all issues have been resolved.
 Since the most common reasons for using `$FlowFixMe` stem from reliance on untyped dependencies or behavior, future issues should be greatly reduced once Flow Strict is enabled.